Jake Robinson

-Jake David Robinson (born 23 October 1986) is an English footballer who plays for club Newhaven.
-Robinson plays either as a winger or striker.
+Jake David Robinson (born 23 October 1986) is an English former footballer who played for Brighton & Hove Albion, Northampton Town and is best known for his form at Billericay Town.
+Robinson played either as a winger or striker.

 Career

 Brighton & Hove Albion

 Brighton-born Robinson made his debut in September 2003 against Middlesbrough, in a League Cup Second Round tie at the Riverside Stadium, and became Brighton & Hove Albion's youngest-ever scorer (aged 16) three weeks later in a cup match against Forest Green Rovers.

 On 28 October 2006, Robinson scored his first hat-trick for Brighton in a League One game against Huddersfield Town, the first hat-trick by a Brighton player in nearly five years.
 He scored a second hat-trick in the FA Cup game against Northwich Victoria on 11 November 2006.

 After finding first-team opportunities difficult at Brighton, Robinson re-joined Aldershot Town on loan for a second loan spell until the end of the season during February 2009.

 Robinson scored on his second debut for Aldershot Town during the 3–2 defeat against Exeter City on 14 February 2009, and made 19 appearances in total, scoring just four goals.

 It was announced on 12 May 2009, that Robinson would be leaving Brighton after the expiration of his contract at the end of June 2009.